Financial Aid for Part-Time Students

 Students must submit one faculty letter of recommendation and a completed application, including cover letter, to Elizabeth Hastings.
 Applications can be picked up at the Kelley Center.

+Some expenses are associated with education such as registration fees, travel costs, meals and lodging may be tax deductible.
 Students may be eligible for tax credits, which can come in several ways.
-Consult IRS tax publications or an acccountant to determine tax credit qualifications.
+Consult IRS tax publications or an accountant to determine tax benefits.

 Tuition Discount for Town Employees